livingincircuits/portfolio/content/projects/2022-06-15/index.md

 ## The Challenge

-UX Research at its core is the practice of studying user interactions to help with the design of people-first products and experiences but everyone is busy and reports are long.
+UX Research at its core is the practice of studying user interactions to help with the design of people-first products and experiences but everyone is busy, and reports are long.

 What better way to build a user centred culture than to observe our customers and synthesise what we learn.

-For two hours, we turned product designers and product managers into UX Researchers and they took part in observation and synthesis.
+For two hours, we turned product designers and product managers into UX Researchers, and they took part in observation and synthesis.

 <section class="figure-container">